 Prevent scaling and fungal infections by changing your socks often and applying an antifungal foot powder.
 When you take off your boots and socks, wash your feet thoroughly with soap and water to reduce the chance of infections.

 If you notice consistent foot pain or any signs of infection, the podiatrists at East Village Foot & Ankle Surgeons provide treatment for all kinds of foot problems, ranging from mild to severe.
-Talk with a doctor to ensure you take care of foot problems early.
+Contact our foot and ankle clinic today.